yllumi/dploy-red/README.md

 ## Ignore include flag
 If you are using the **include** parameter on your `dploy.yaml`, you will note that those files will always be uploaded to the server, no matter if they were modified or not (because they aren't necessarily tracked by git).
-In order to avoid re-uploading those files all the time, there's a tag called `--ignore-include` that you can set when calling _DPLOY_.
+In order to avoid re-uploading those files all the time, there's a tag called `--ignore-include` that you can set when calling _DPLOY RED_.

 ```
 dploy stage --ignore-include